erstrom/opencv-home-cam/README.rst

   If the value exceeds the maximum fps supported by the recording device, the fps will be clamped to the maximum supported value.
 - recorder:  An (optional) recorder associated with the camera
+- detectors:  A comma separated list of detectors for this camera.

 The current version of opencv-home-cam only supports one camera!